 Like loyalty programmes, subscription programmes offer benefits to customers who regularly choose your restaurant.
 Instead of the points-based reward system that most loyalty programmes use, subscription programmes charge a small monthly or annual fee in exchange for regular discounts and exclusive offers for membership holders.

-A subscription programme can be a great strategy for personalising the customer experience and building loyalty – and ultimately generating more revenue for your business.
+A subscription programme can be a great strategy for personalising the customer experience, building loyalty, and ultimately generating more revenue for your business.

-When it comes to encouraging loyalty on Uber, restaurants can enjoy access to Uber One members, who pay to receive exclusive discounts and benefits like £0 Delivery Fee.
-As of April 2025, Uber One has over 30 million members globally, making it a valuable programme that can drive more predictable revenue and higher average order values for restaurants.
+When it comes to encouraging loyalty on Uber, restaurants can enjoy access to Uber One members, who pay to receive exclusive discounts and benefits like the $0 Delivery Fee.
+As of Q4 2025, Uber One has over 46 million members globally, making it a valuable programme that can drive more predictable revenue and higher average order values for restaurants.

 11. Tap into moments that matter

-Show customers that you appreciate their business by sending them deals based on current events, preferences or milestones.
+Show customers that you value their business by sending them offers based on current events, preferences, or milestones.
 Here are a few examples of meaningful offers:

-• For special occasions: Give customers a free menu item on their birthday to encourage them to enjoy a meal at your location.
+For special occasions: Offer customers a free menu item on their birthday to encourage them to enjoy a meal at your venue.

-• On specific items: If you're taking note of customers' favourite items, send them a personalised discount to increase the chances that they'll come in.
-By making the offer time-bound – like a chicken wing happy hour – you can increase off-peak sales.
+On specific items: If you’re keeping track of customers’ favourite items, send them a personalised discount to increase the chances that they’ll visit.
+By making the offer time-limited—such as a chicken wing happy hour—you can boost off-peak sales.

-• For theme days: Does an item on your menu have its own day?
-Celebrate dates like National Pizza Day or Taco Tuesday for a big boost in sales and customer satisfaction.
+For theme days: Does an item on your menu have its own day?
+Celebrate dates like National Pizza Day or Taco Tuesday for a big increase in sales and customer satisfaction.

-People appreciate when businesses see them as more than just customers.
-By sending offers catered to guests' cravings – however out of the box they might be – you help them feel noticed and appreciated, making it more likely that they'll order from you the next time their stomach grumbles.
+People appreciate it when businesses see them as more than just customers.
+By sending offers tailored to guests’ cravings—however out of the ordinary they might be—you help them feel noticed and valued, making it more likely that they’ll order from you the next time they’re feeling hungry.

 12. Host an event

-Some customers may need extra encouragement to visit a restaurant in person – especially when the weather is rough or their favourite series just released a new season.
-By hosting an exciting event, you can give them more of a reason to help fill your tables.
+Some customers may need a little extra encouragement to visit a restaurant in person—especially when the weather is bad or their favourite series has just released a new season.
+By hosting an exciting event, you can give them even more reason to fill your tables.

-If you organise an event around a big match in your area, for example, you could offer a small discount when customers come in wearing their club's colours.
+If you organise an event around a big match in your area, for example, you could offer a small discount to customers who come in wearing their team’s colours.
 The savings can attract more guests and boost sales.

 13. Use local promotion opportunities

-Many of your best customers may be just around the corner.
-They might simply need an extra nudge to discover or order from your business.
+Many of your best customers could be just around the corner.
+They might just need an extra nudge to discover or order from your business.
 Here are a few ways you can capture the attention of people in your community:

-• Offer coupons for free or discounted items at other local businesses
+- Offer vouchers for free or discounted items at other local businesses

-• Include a small gift card to your restaurant in a local raffle or contest
+- Include a small gift card for your restaurant in a local raffle or competition

 14. Partner with a third-party delivery platform

 One of the best features of third-party apps is their ability to reach customers who want to buy now.
-By tapping into these platforms' targeted ad capabilities, you can stand out to hungry customers and new users curious to try your menu.
+By tapping into these platforms’ targeted advertising capabilities, you can stand out to hungry customers and new users keen to try your menu.

-Other innovative third-party platform tools, such as multi-location capabilities and insights and analytics, let you scale your business by reaching wider audiences more quickly and cost-effectively.
+Other innovative third-party platform tools, such as multi-location capabilities and insights and analytics, allow you to scale your business by reaching wider audiences more quickly and cost-effectively.

 Ready to increase your restaurant sales?